 In November 2019 Amazon launched a new bare metal option for its EC2 C5 server instances (opens in new tab), which are commonly used for running compute-heavy workloads like batch processing, distributed analytics, and high-performance computing.

 Called c5.metal, Amazon is aiming its bare metal instances at companies deploying applications that need to avoid being slowed down by virtualization, need access to physical resources and low-level hardware features, and are intended to run directly on server hardware.

 This bare metal server offers high performance at a low price per compute ratio, making it economic.
 It can manage demanding workloads like video encoding, scientific modelling, deep learning inference, multiplayer gaming, etc. When it comes to the processor, users have a choice between Intel and AMD.

 Amazon EC2 C5 Instances can take advantage of Elastic Load Balancing, Auto Scaling, Amazon CloudWatch, and other AWS services.

 - You can sign up to Amazon EC2 C5 Instances here (opens in new tab).

 Based on the company's next-generation virtualization technology, Alibaba’s ECS Bare Metal Instance (opens in new tab) offers both the elasticity benefits of virtualization and the performance advantages of physical servers.
 Compatible with all Alibaba Cloud products, ECS Bare Metal Instance supports CPU configurations of between eight and 96 cores, in addition to instance memory expansion from 32GB to 768GB.

 Storage configurations start from virtual server images or cloud disks and support mounting of multiple cloud disks for better storage capability.
-It’s all protected by Alibaba’s stringent security requirements, so you won’t need to worry about your data's welfare.
+It is all protected by Alibaba’s stringent security requirements, so you will not need to worry about your data's welfare.